grahampugh/grahampugh.github.io/_posts/2018-01-19-uninstall-packages-with-jamf-and.md

 ---
 layout: post
-title:  "Jamf Pro Uninstaller policies with a little help from Munki"
+title:  "Jamf Pro uninstaller policies with a little help from Munki"
 comments: true
 ---